Polio Hall of Fame: Individuals represented

 The first 15 of the 17 bronze busts show 14 men and one woman, who were instrumental in polio research and treatment.
 The last two on the right are Roosevelt and his close aide Basil O'Connor.
 The first four are the European polio pioneers Jakob Heine, from Germany, the two Swedes Karl Oskar Medin and Ivar Wickman and the Austrian Nobel-Prize Laureate Karl Landsteiner.
 Nos.
-5 to 17 are exclusively Americans.
+5 to 17 are Americans.
 The order of the busts is not strictly chronological.
 In spite of his achievements in the field of fighting polio, Hilary Koprowski's (inventor of the world's first effective live polio vaccine) bust was not included in the monument.